oceanprotocol-archive/OEPs/8/README.md

 ## Example

-Here a represnetation of an example Asset using the schema described:
+Here a representation of an example Asset using the schema described:

 ```json
 {